 Associate membership is open to individuals who have a professional degree in architecture, work under the supervision of an architect, are enrolled in AXP, or are a faculty member in a university program in architecture.

 AIA Minnesota is recognized throughout the nation as one of the strongest components of the AIA.
 Whether an intern, associate, or AIA member, you would belong to a local chapter: either AIA Minneapolis, AIA Saint Paul or AIA Northern Minnesota.
 In addition to affiliation with a local chapter, you would be a member of Minnesota’s state organization (AIA Minnesota), and the national AIA.

 BenefitsThe benefits of membership are numerous.
 Here are some of the benefits:

-- Subscriptions to Architecture Minnesota, an award-winning magazine, Matrix, AIA Minnesota’s monthly e-newsletter, AIArchitect e-newsletter covering news, tips and trends; and ARCHITECT, the official magazine of the AIA; plus digital editions of residential architect, EcoHome, and EcoStructure.
+- Subscriptions to ENTER, digital weekly newsletter, website, and annual print journal; Matrix, AIA Minnesota’s monthly e-newsletter; AIArchitecte-newsletter covering news, tips and trends; ARCHITECT, the official magazine of the AIA; plus digital editions of Residential Architect, EcoHome, and EcoStructure

-- IDP Program that educates prospective architects about the current requirements for licensure in Minnesota.
+- IDP that educates prospective architects about the current requirements for licensure in Minnesota

-- National Associates Committee (NAC) programs, activities, and resources that ensure you have a strong voice within the AIA.
-You also receive relevant news and announcements by e-mail and social media.
+- National Associates Committee (NAC) programs, activities, and resources to ensure that you have a strong voice within the AIA.
+You also receive relevant news and announcements by email and social media.

 - AIA Career Center assistance to find internship and professional opportunities

-- Advocacy and public awareness through partnerships with other local publications, awards programs, and public relations efforts, more and more people are hearing about AIA Minnesota and learning about what architects do.
+- Advocacy and public awareness through partnerships with other local publications, awards programs, and public relations efforts

-- Committee Participation – 23 committees to fit your interests
+- Committee and Knowledge Committee participation to fit your interests

-- Networking Opportunities include luncheons, committees, events and more!
+- Networking opportunities including luncheons, committees, knowledge communities, events, and more

 - And much more!